SooryaGeorge7/Paint-In-Cafe/README.md

 * Ensured Colour Contrast so that the websites are easily readable in light and dark mode.
 * Provided alt for images incase images do not load.
 * Provided information for icons where no text was provided.
-* Provided a submit button in the contact form which will then give out a pop up message.
+* Provided a submit button in the contact form which will then direct you to a thank you page with navigation links still displayed so that you can navigate around the website more if needed.
 * Aria labels and aria properties were implemented.
 * Google font "Playfair display" was chosen carefully and i chose the pairing to this font "Open Sans" here [Playfair display pairing](https://typ.io/fonts/playfair_display#:~:text=Playfair%20Display%20is%20a%20serif,Work%20Sans%2C%20Circular%20and%20Georgia.).

 ---

 ## Technologies Used

 ### Languages Used
 HTML and CSS was mainly used to build this website.
 Javascript was only used for On click function for submit form.

 ### Frameworks, Libraries and Programs Used

 * [Balsamiq](https://balsamiq.com/) - For Wireframes for planning of design.
 * [Gitpod](https://www.gitpod.io/) - To edit code/ code editor.
 * [GitHub](https://github.com/) - for version control, storage and deployment